 Say or sing quietly back to God: “Thank You, Abba, that I am Your son/daughter.
 Thank You for Your love.
 Let me experience that love more deeply even now.”

 Example 2: Someone prays on the mic from Ephesians 3:14-19 (an apostolic prayer), “Father, strengthen us by Your Spirit.
 Give Your people revelation of Christ’s love that we would be rooted and grounded in His love.
 Help us to grasp the depths You went to show us Your love…”

 Pray quietly in agreement: “Give us revelation of Your love” or “show us the depths of Your love.”

-Never underestimate the value of even three second prayers expressed from the heart.
+Never underestimate the value of even the shortest three second prayers expressed from the heart.

-A final way to engage with God is to pray or sing quietly in your prayer language, allowing the Holy Spirit to pray and praise through you.
-Praying in the Spirit is a great way to pray when we you aren’t sure what to pray, and to grow more acquainted with the mind of God (see Romans 8:27; 1 Corinthians 2:11).
+Another way to engage with God is to pray or sing quietly in our prayer language.
+In this we invite the Holy Spirit to pray and praise through us.
+Praying in the Spirit helps us pray when we aren’t sure what to pray (see Romans 8:27).

-One of our values is praying biblically.
-Our material for prayer is the apostolic prayers of the New Testament and the prophetic promises of the Old Testament.
-These Scriptures are used as we pray on or off the microphone.
+One of FHOP’s values is praying biblically.
+We often utilize the apostolic prayers of the New Testament and the prophetic promises of the Old Testament.
+These Scriptures are used whether we pray on or off the microphone.

 Praying on the Mic

-We encourage believers to pray on the “prayer mic” We can’t easily join in agreement unless we know what we are praying together.
+We invite believers to pray on the “prayer mic” during the gathering.
+This helps everyone in the room join in agreement as we pray together.

 When we pray on the mic, we direct our prayer to God Himself.
-We pray what we know He has shown us to pray, as revealed by His Spirit and Word.
+We pray what He shows us to pray, as revealed by His Spirit and Word.